sdmx-twg/sdmx-json/data-message/docs/0-status.md

 *This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.*

-This is the released SDMX Technical Standard for SDMX-JSON Data Message.
+This is the released SDMX Technical Standard for SDMX-JSON Data Message, version 2.0.0.

 This document has been produced by the SDMX-TWG.
 The authors of this document are the members of the SDMX-TWG.
 Different parts of this specification have